konstvr/IWtoGRE-cycleGAN/README.md

 ## Get started
 To synthesize GRE images from IW (PNG or DICOM) you can use the proposed application which contains a user-friendly interface.
 Follow these steps:
 1. Download the [application's script](ui.ipynb) and [logo](logo.png)
+2. Download the dll_x64
-2. Download the [model](/models) and unzip it in the same directory as the application.
+3. Download the [model](/models) and unzip it in the same directory as the application.
 The directory should have this structure:
    - IW-GRE/
      - ui.py
      - logo.png